 Did You Know You Can Spot A Fad Diet At A Thousand Paces?

-It's summer and some people feel the pressure to look good at this time of the year.
+Some people feel the pressure to look good all the time.
 Magazines at supermarket checkouts are not short of pictures of celebrities looking fabulous.
 And those diets and tips on how to lose those extra pounds or how to look great are everywhere on the internet, magazines and television.
 So, what should we believe?
 Here are ten ways to spot a fad that don't work long term.

 1. It promises dramatic results.